LmaoLover/LmaoBot/README.md

 ### twitter.yaml for the twitter gods

-Tweet text is no longer delivered via HTTP so you need to use the cringe Twitter API.
+Tweet text is no longer delivered via HTTP so you need to use the shite Twitter API.
 Create a developer app and put the credentials into `twitter.yaml`:

 ```
 consumer_key: ...